Ask iris: "I'm cheating on my boyfriend in my dreams! What does that mean?"

 What you can do that’s more productive is figure out what feels disconnected in your life.
 It sounds like work is monopolizing your time right now.
 What do you think is suffering because of that?
 Your relationship?
 Friendships?
 Overall career goals?
 Once you figure out what might be a lingering issue that you’re not addressing, you can put some TLC into that aspect of your life.
 You may find that by doing that, your cheating dreams stop.
 Guilt is a strong emotion.
 Just because it’s not apparent doesn’t mean it’s not just below the surface.

 Also, as much as I love giving advice, I’m not the all-knowing guru on every matter of love.
 Spend some time reading about dream interpretations from experts online or the many books that exist out there.
-You may find them insightful and realize there are more actionable steps you can take to stopping them.
+You may find them insightful and realize there are more actionable steps you can take to stop them.
 You’ll also put your mind even more at ease when you know that these kinds of dreams aren’t a sign you’re unhappy with your relationship.
 A lot of people have them, even the happiest of couples.

 All of this is to say: there’s no use in feeling guilty about your dreams once they pass.
 You can’t control them, so focus on what you can control.
 Learn more about what these kinds of dreams mean.
 Invest your energy into the parts of your life that are neglected.
 Use these dreams as motivation to make some changes that are bound to make you and other people in your life happier.